sunng87/handlebars-rust/README.md

 * Never ruin your Rust with HTML
 * Never ruin your HTML with Rust
-* Templating without reuse mechanism is shit
+* Templating without a reuse mechanism is shit
 * Templating wihtout customization is nothing but shit

 Handlebars provides: